Not Everyone Understands Brain Injuries; Our Injury Team Does

 Brain injuries can bring profound or subtle behavioural changes, making you seem like a different person to yourself and others.
 Family and friends don’t always understand how your mood and temperament can be affected.

-People suffering from a brain injury frequently suffer from confusion and experience difficulty performing familiar day-to-day tasks.
+People suffering from a brain injury frequently suffer from confusion and have trouble performing familiar day-to-day tasks.
 These injuries can be categorized in two types:

 Mild Traumatic Brain Injury (MTBI)